 “People will be spending less time commuting and traveling but more time working remotely, causing business leaders to find other ways to share corporate info and increase workplace collaboration.
 With the rise of telecommunications (video, chats, etc.), the need for employees to hit the road has subsided, meaning that business leaders will need to rethink their communications strategies.
 They’ll also need to consider how to encourage workplace collaboration when everyone is in a different place.” – Jen Grogono, CEO of uStudio

-4. Gig work is rising too.
+4. Gig work is growing too.

 According to Gallup, around 36% of workers in the United States are in the gig economy – which trends with the rise of the remote worker.
 Gig work is becoming popular because people like the flexibility and enjoy being their own boss.